Latino Heritage Internship Program with Environment for the Americas

 For this purpose, EFTA will select and oversee twenty highly motivated undergraduate and graduate students to work alongside NPS historians, interpreters, archaeologists, architects, and curators on cultural resources projects in different park units, offices and historical sites throughout the nation.
 Students will have substantive assignments in their areas of study, work closely with NPS staff day-to-day and receive additional mentoring and support through EFTA.
 These ten-week internships will be compensated with a weekly stipend, and housing and transportation costs will be fully covered.

-- Have a strong interest or relevant experience in areas pertaining to history, historic preservation, public history, museum studies, archaeology, cultural interpretation, landscape architecture, anthropology or other related fields;
+- Have a strong interest or relevant experience in areas pertaining to, but not limited to, history, historic preservation, public history, museum studies, archaeology, cultural interpretation, landscape architecture, anthropology or other related fields;

 - Placement decisions and assignments will generally be made during the month of April.

-- The 10-week internship period will begin in late May through early June 2015 and conclude in August through early September 2015 depending on specific requirements of the project site.
+- The 11-week internship period will begin in late May through early June 2020 and conclude in August through early September 2020 depending on specific requirements of the project site.

 Applications will be reviewed and rated according to the following criteria – relevant educational and work experience, oral and written communication skills, maturity, professionalism, technical knowledge and expertise, evidence of adaptability and adventurousness, and an ability to work effectively with diverse audiences. , demonstrated commitment to and understanding of Latino heritage and culture.
 Candidates may express interest in specific geographic and thematic areas.
 Specific assignments will be based on best fit with specific requirements of each NPS location.
 Final candidates will undergo a background check before beginning their assignment.